benjbuch/octo_waffle/part_01-basic_interactions.md

 3 -> z # LHS is assigned to RHS
 ```

+When expressions are typed, R will evaluate them and print the result
+(unless specifically made invisible).
+The result of an expression is
+however ‘lost’.
+Assignments on the other hand do not print to the
+console, but store the result to the current R environment (‘Global
+Environment’).

 ### Expressions

-When expressions are typed, R will evaluate them and return the result.

-Expressions can be (but are not limited to) mathematical expressions in
+Although, expressions are not limited to mathematical expressions in a
-a colloquial sense.
+colloquial sense, R comes with a lot of operators and functions to do
+anything from boolean to matrix algebra, over statistics and modelling.
 Thus, R can be used as a very fancy calculator.

-Some
-of the arithmetic operators implemented in R include:
+Some of the arithmetic operators implemented in R include:

 | operator    | effect             |
 | ----------- | ------------------ |